zimmski/tirion/clients/c-client/README.md

 ## API

-Please have a look at [tirion.h](/clients/c-client/tirion.h) for a complete API overview of Tirion's C client library.
+Please have a look at the [C API documentation](/clients/c-client/doc/html/tirion_8h.html) or [tirion.h](/clients/c-client/tirion.h) for a complete API overview of Tirion's C client library.

 ## Example usage